brendangooden/datalogic-magellan-dotnet/README.md

 # DataLogic Magellan Integration for .NET
-A .NET C# class library for communicating with a Datalogic Magellan 9xxx series Fixed Retail scanner/scales and a sample WinForms Desktop App.
+A .NET C# class library for communicating with a Datalogic Magellan 9xxx series Fixed Retail scanner/scales.

 This library has been written to handle communication with the scanner/scale via single RS-232 cable interface.
 Dual cable interface is available however I have not tested or implemented this.